 Why it works: It’s a quick, balanced breakfast that you can come back to again and again.
 Add variety by serving different nut butters (or sunflower seed butter to be nut-free) and trying a new type of bread or fruit.

 Breakfast taco, fruit, and a glass of milk

-Preparation: Warm tortilla in the microwave or on stovetop.
-Scramble the egg, put in the tortilla and top with cheese.
+Preparation: Warm tortilla in the microwave or on the stovetop.
+Scramble the egg, put in the tortilla, and top with cheese.
 Serve with fruit and milk of choice.